marykdb/build-rocksdb/README.md

 ## Build workflow
 1. `build.sh` resolves the active host platform, accepts an optional Kotlin/Native version, and selects the configurations to compile (defaults are picked per host when no explicit list is provided).
 2. Kotlin/Native toolchains are installed on demand for cross-compilation targets before each build step runs.
+Windows MinGW builds fetch the Kotlin/Native 2.2.20 distribution and reuse its bundled MSYS2 toolchain.
 3. The RocksDB headers from the `rocksdb` submodule are copied into `build/include` so that every archive ships a consistent header set.
 4. `buildDependencies.sh` fetches, verifies, and builds static `zlib`, `bzip2`, `zstd`, `snappy`, and `lz4` libraries for the requested target into `build/lib/<target>/`.
 5. The relevant platform script (`buildRocksdbLinux.sh`, `buildRocksdbMinGW.sh`, `buildRocksdbApple.sh`, or `buildRocksdbAndroid.sh`) compiles RocksDB itself for the configuration that is being processed.